List of March Madness Basketball Facts

 - Duke’s coach, Mike Krzyzewski, has the most career wins in March Madness tournaments with 97.

 - Only one time in March Madness history has a 16 seeded team beat a 1 seeded team.
 This occurred in 2018 when the University of Maryland-Baltimore County stunned the Virginia Cavaliers.

 - The name “March Madness” was coined in 1939 when the tournament first occurred.
 Henry V. Porter, an Illinois high school employee, was the first to use the phrase.

 - The largest comeback in March Madness history occurred in 2001 when the Duke Blue Devils erased a 22-point deficit against Maryland.

 - UCLA has the most March Madness championships with 11 titles.
 The last UCLA championship occurred in 1995.

-- Kentucky has appeared in the most March Madness tournaments, 58.
-They also have the most wins in March Madness games, 129.
+- Kentucky has appeared in the most March Madness tournaments, 60.
+They are also tied for the most wins in March Madness games with UNC at 129.

 - The eight teams who competed in the first-ever March Madness tournament were Oregon, Texas, Oklahoma, Utah State, Villanova, Brown, Wake Forest, and Ohio State.